 Eating of clay earth, soil or related material is generally referred to as geophagy, and such material referred to as geophagic material [3].
-Geophagy is a worldwide practice.
+Geophagy is a worldwide practice [1].
 It is practiced by humans of all gender irrespective of age or race.
-Geophagy practices cuts across African continent from east Africa to West Africa including Nigeria, Cameroon and Ghana.
-Animals eat "dirt" clay to act as detoxins to protect them from poison arising from eating poisonous plants.
+Geophagy practices cuts across African continent from east Africa to West Africa including Nigeria, Cameroon and Ghana and North Africa to South Africa [3].
+The conclusion is that animals eat "dirt" clay to act as detoxins to protect them from poison arising from eating poisonous plants.

 Geophagy is also known as soil paca or simply pica.
 It is a tradition in places like Philippians, New Guinea, Costa Rica, the Amazon and Orinoco basins of South America to use clay as part of food.
-Gerald Callahan called Pica a disease different frompollio or smallpox [2].
-Geophagy is more pronounced among pregnant women especially in sub-saharanAfrica including United States of America and children worldwide.
-The US Agency for Toxic Substances Committee (2000) identified 500mg of soil per day to be pathologic.
-Children under the age of two (2) eat different kinds of soil from different sources.
+Gerald Callahan called Pica a disease different from pollio or smallpox [2].
+Geophagy is more pronounced among pregnant women especially in sub-saharan Africa including United States of America and children worldwide.
+The US Agency for Toxic Substances Committee identified 500mg of soil per day to be pathologic.
+Children under the age of 2 eat different kinds of soil from different sources.
 Callahan (2003) was worried and felt debased that his children were what he called dirt eaters.
-According to him they ate dirt with surprising gusto, garden soil, road soil, leaf mash soil, sod soil, bug body soil and even gutter soil.
+According to him they ate dirt with surprising gusto, garden soil, road soil, leaf mosh soil, sod soil, bug body soil and even gutter soil.
 While adult may be selective and consume clay deeper part of the earth, children are less selective and eat top part of the soil.
 Normal soil consumption falls between the ranges of 0-500mg per day per small mouth [2].